repository-preservation/lcmap-chipmunk/README.md

 ## Deploying Chipmunk

 Chipmunk is run as a Docker container so you don't have to worry about installing GDAL or building an uberjar.
+It will automatically create keyspaces and default tables if you give it priveleged credentials.

 ```
 export DB_HOST=<your_cassandra_host_name>